Huzaima-Rafiq/Sentiment-Analyzer/README.md

 ## How It Works

 1. User enters a sentence or phrase in the input field.
-2. The text is processed using a built-in NLP model.
+2. The text is processed using a built-in library textblob.
 3. The sentiment is evaluated as **positive**, **negative**, or **neutral**.
 4. The result is displayed instantly on the screen.